dsamithmendis/dsamithmendis/README.md

 ## 👨‍💻 About Me

-> “I’m a lifelong learner and coder with a foundation in hardware, firmware, and networks, now crafting my journey through software engineering.”
+> Passionate about building software that makes a difference.
+I transitioned from hardware fundamentals to full-stack software engineering, loving every step of the journey!

-- 🔭 Currently exploring **React.js**, **Node.js**, and **TypeScript**
+- 🔭 Currently deep-diving into **React**, **Node.js**, and **TypeScript**
-- 🌱 Improving skills in **backend API design** and **cloud deployment**
+- 🌱 Learning advanced backend architecture & cloud technologies
-- 💬 Always open to collaboration and mentorship
+- 💬 Open to collaboration, mentorship & tech talks
-- 📫 Reach me via LinkedIn or email anytime!
+- 📫 Reach out via LinkedIn or Email anytime!

 ---